microsoft/ailab/BuildAnIntelligentBot/readme.md

 1. Open **default.html** in the **wwwroot** folder.
 1. **Replace** the Custom Speech Endpoint Id `<custom-speech-endpoint-id>` from line 98 with the value previously obtained from Cris dashboard.

-    > NOTE: The prebuilt chat bot included in this tutorial already provides support for Custom Speech using web sockets, we just have to add the endpoint id configuration to the web page.
+    > **Note:** The prebuilt chat bot included in this tutorial already provides support for Custom Speech using web sockets, we just have to add the endpoint id configuration to the web page.
 Notice how we can access all the speech services using the same Speech subscription key.

 ### E) Test Custom Speech in Web Chat

 In order to compare the Speech service with the Custom Speech model that we configured, we will be using the **risotto** and **calzone** words that are part of the pronunciations dataset.
 The pronunciation for these words varies from Italian to English, carefully listen to the output audios and notice the difference as we will be using an Italian accent to try this scenario.

 Follow the next steps to listen the words pronunciation:

 1. Open your browser and go to `https://www.bing.com/Translator`.
 1. Type in `calzone` and select **Italian** from the list of languages.
 1. Click on the **listen** icon.